 Historically found throughout North America, gray wolves were extirpated from the Yellowstone area by the mid-1930s by hunters and trappers.
-Listed as endangered under the ESA in 1974, wolves were reintroduced into the park between 1995 and 1997 by the USFWS.
-Wolves in the Yellowstone area are classified as a non-essential, experimental population by the USFWS, and per the ESA 10(j) and are managed in Yellowstone as a threatened population.
-Recently wolves have been delisted in Idaho and Montana, and have been proposed for delisting in Wyoming.
-However, they remain protected until formally delisted.
+Wolves were reintroduced into the park between 1995 and 1997 by the USFWS and today, wolves in the Yellowstone area are classified as a non-essential, experimental population by the USFWS, and per the ESA 10(j), are managed in Yellowstone as a threatened population.
 Wolves in the Yellowstone region primarily prey on elk, which made up 83% of their diet in 2009 (Smith et al. 2010).
-Moose, deer, pronghorn, and bison make up the bulk of the remainder of their diet
+Moose, deer, pronghorn, and bison make up the bulk of the remainder of their diet (Phillips and Smith 1997; Smith et al. 2010).
+Wolves hunt ungulates year-round and feed on ungulate carcasses prior to denning and in early April, when the most carcasses are available (Green et al. 1997).
+During winter foraging, gray wolves typically frequent ungulate winter ranges, including the Yellowstone northern range, Hayden and Pelican valleys, Madison headwaters, upper Gallatin drainage, the North Fork of Shoshone Basin, and the Clark's Fork River (Green et al. 1997).
+Figure 10 shows the ranges of Yellowstone wolf packs.